davidsonfellipe/awesome-wpo/README.md

 * [YSlow](https://github.com/marcelduran/yslow) - YSlow analyzes web pages and suggests ways to improve their performance based on a set of rules for high performance web pages.
 * [YSlow for PhantomJS](http://yslow.org/phantomjs/) - YSlow for PhantomJS also introduces new output formats for automated test frameworks: TAP (Test Anything Protocol) and JUnit.
 * [Confess](https://github.com/jamesgpearce/confess) - Uses PhantomJS to headlessly analyze web pages and generate manifests.
+* [Grunt-yslow](https://github.com/andyshora/grunt-yslow) - Grunt task for testing page performance using PhantomJS, a headless WebKit browser.

 ## Analyzers API

 * [node-yslowjs](https://github.com/jmervine/node-yslowjs) - YSlow.js on Node.js is a simple Node.js wrapper for programmatically running phantomjs yslow.js.

+## Benchmark - CSS

+* [css-perf](https://github.com/mdo/css-perf) - Completely unscientific way of testing CSS performance.
+Most of these tests will revolve around methodologies and techniques for determining effective CSS architecture.
+Put another way, I want to know what works best given a particular comparison of CSS strategies.

+## Benchmark - Javascript

+* [jsPerf](http://jsperf.com/) - jsPerf aims to provide an easy way to create and share test cases, comparing the performance of different JavaScript snippets by running benchmarks.
+* [benchmark.js](http://benchmarkjs.com/) - A robust benchmarking library that works on nearly all JavaScript platforms, supports high-resolution timers, and returns statistically significant results.
+* [JSlitmus](https://github.com/broofa/jslitmus) - JSLitmus is a lightweight tool for creating ad-hoc JavaScript benchmark tests.
+* [Matcha](https://github.com/logicalparadox/matcha) - Matcha allow you to design experiments that will measure the performance of your code.
+It is recommended that each bench focus on a specific point of impact in your application.
+* [timing.js](https://github.com/addyosmani/timing.js) - Timing.js is a small set of helpers for working with the Navigation Timing API to identify where your application is spending its time.
+Useful as a standalone script, DevTools Snippet or bookmarklet.

 ## Bookmarklets